Pragmatic-Idealist/Predicting_Cuisines/readme.md

 | Polyreg Model with Ridge  | 0.70| Performed well, however after CV, LinReg with Lasso performed better                   |

 ## Testing My Model On Food Products

+For fun, I decided to try my model on a variety of familiar foods that people consume for lunch and see what their cuisine breakdown is.
+Some of the results are pretty interesting!

 ![Chipotle](chipotle.png)
+Surprisingly enough, Chipotle uses ingredients that are pretty commonly associated with Mexican cuisine and get a high probability for Mexican Cuisine for that reason.

 ![koreanburrito](koreanburrito.png)
+Korean taco truck that specializes in Asian-Mexican Fusion food also yielded interesting results.

 ![wikipoke](wikipoke.png)
+Finally, to be fair, I wanted to test out my own Poke Bowls from my restaurant.
+Here we have a traditional bowl and it turns out my food (thankfully) is relatively authentic with alot of Hawaiian, Japanese, and Chinese influenced ingredients.

 ## Take Aways